Parent Coordination

 What is Parent Coordination?

-The primary goal of parent coordination is to help your child adjust to the new normal (living in two homes or with one parent) that is created during separation and divorce by reducing the stress of high-conflict communication dynamics between co-parents.
+The primary goal of parent coordination is to help your child adjust to the new normal of separation and divorce (living in two homes or with one parent) by reducing the stress of high-conflict communication between co-parents.
 A PC combines assessment, education, case management, and mediation.
-The focus of this process is on the health, safety, and well-being of the child, which includes co-parents prioritizing choices based on the child’s best interest.
+The focus of this process is the child's health, safety, and well-being, including co-parents prioritizing choices based on the child’s best interests.

 What are the Benefits of Parent Coordination?